baetis-ma/testbench/index.md

 set output 'output.png'
 replot
 ```
 ##### The program that was written happens to be in C. It uses stdout to output the gnuplot commands and stderr to write to the terminal.
-The program alternates between checking for uart rx buffer contents and  to determine if a command has been entered, if either is true the data is processed or the input command processed.
+The program alternates between checking for uart rx buffer contents and determining if a command has been entered, if either is true the data is processed or the input command processed.
 Executing `./oscope | gnuplot` will result in gnuplot display of the oscilloscope output, executing `./oscope` command will result in the gnuplot commands being displayed on the terminal.
 ##### The read packet subroutine is shown below, once called the program sits in a loop reading bytes from the serial port until the last six characters received are 'oscope'.
 The rest of the packet is read in as a chunk and sorted out into the rest of the contents of the header and then the payload moved into the volt array.
 ```C
 //sync and read packet